HyperSimon/bookmarks-2-markdown/README.md

 # About
-A Chrome extension for exporting bookmarks as JSON
+A Chrome extension for exporting bookmarks as markdown

-Credits:
-- App made by Bryan Mayor
-- Icon made by http://www.flaticon.com/authors/madebyoliver from www.flaticon.com
+Base on digitalowlnyc/ChromeExt-Bookmarks-Export